Harold Nicholas: Early years

-Nicholas was born to drummer and orchestra leader Ulysses Domonick and pianist Viola Harden in Winston-Salem, North Carolina.
+Nicholas was born to drummer and orchestra leader Ulysses Dominick Nicholas, Jr. and pianist Viola Harden in Winston-Salem, North Carolina.
 By the age of three, his older brother Fayard enjoyed sitting in the audience of the black vaudeville theater where his parents performed, enraptured by the great performers on stage.
 Immersed in show business, when the Nicholases added a second son to the family, seven-year-old Fayard insisted that the child be named after his idol, Harold Lloyd, the silent-screen comedian.
 The two brothers soon began dancing, and they quickly gained acclaim for their elegant acrobatic moves and mastery of tap.
 When Fayard was 16 and Harold nine, they made their first appearance at the legendary Cotton Club in New York City and were a popular success immediately.

 Career

 Their reputation grew rapidly, and Harold and Fayard became established superstars at Twentieth Century Fox with their astounding dance numbers in the studio's musicals features.
 The brothers began appearing in musical films with Eubie Blake.
 They performed in vaudeville, on Broadway, in nightclubs, on television, and in movie musicals.
 Harold appeared in more than 50 feature films, including The Big Broadcast (1936), Down Argentine Way (1940), Tin Pan Alley (1940), and Sun Valley Serenade (1941), which features the show-stopping "Chattanooga Choo Choo" tap dance number performed by Harold, Fayard, and Dorothy Dandridge.

 Fred Astaire told the brothers that their dazzling footwork, leaps and splits in the Jumpin’ Jive dance in Stormy Weather (1943) produced the greatest movie musical number he had ever seen.
 In the number, the brothers dance on a piano and leap over performing musicians.
 The Nicholas Brothers’ Hollywood career began after movie mogul Samuel Goldwyn spotted them in a nightclub and cast them in Kid Millions (1934).
 The two became big film stars despite racial restrictions at the time prohibiting speaking parts and scenes with white co-stars.
 Their last film together was 1948's The Pirate, in which Gene Kelly danced with them, breaking the color barrier.
 Harold went on to work as a solo artist, moving to France and touring as a singer and dancer.
 He appeared in the French film L’Empire De La Nuit (1964).